Spellbinder (film): Plot

-Jeff vows to help Miranda elude the coven.
-He hides her with his client Brock while he goes to work, but the coven finds Miranda and kills Brock.
-In a frenzy, Jeff breaks into Miranda's old house and coerces the current occupants who are members of the cult, to reveal Miranda's whereabouts, which is Towers Beach.
+Based on that, Jeff agrees to help Miranda escape the coven for 24 hours, rather than go to the police.
+He hides her with his client Brock (who lives in a self-created fortress) while he goes to work, but the coven finds Miranda and kills Brock.
+When Jeff gets no dial tone response when he calls Brock, he gets into an emotional frenzy, ignores an important court appointment for a client, against the advice of a senior law firm partner, as he's frantic with worry for Miranda.
+Jeff breaks into Miranda's old house and coerces the current occupants who are members of the cult, to reveal Miranda's whereabouts, which is Towers Beach.
 Jeff and Derek rush to the beach to save Miranda.
-Derek leaves to call the police, while Jeff stealthily moves towards the beach, where the cult is having their ceremony.
+Derek claims to have called Lieutenant Lee who has sent local police to help them and he leaves to get them, while Jeff stealthily moves towards the beach, where the cult is having their ceremony, to save Miranda.
 Unfortunately, Jeff is spotted and captured.
 The coven have Miranda tied up as a sacrifice.
 Miranda's ex-boyfriend stabs towards her, as Jeff screams—but unexpectedly—he cuts Miranda loose rather than killing her.
-Miranda then confuses Jeff by seductively dancing around him, rather than running away or helping him.
-Before he could come to his senses, Jeff is forcefully tied up where Miranda used to be.
+Miranda then stands up with a smile and confuses Jeff by seductively dancing around him, rather than running away or helping him.
+Before he could come to his senses, Jeff is forcefully gagged and tied up where Miranda used to be.
 Miranda is then robed and joins the coven in their ritual.
+Derek arrives on the scene at that moment with 2 police officers who take off their caps respectfully and join in the ritual.

-It is now clear that Miranda is only there as bait.
-Jeff is the real sacrifice, and Derek is the actual leader of the coven with Miranda as his co-conspirator to trap Jeff and make him voluntarily come to the sacrifice.
-Derek and Miranda mock Jeff and Derek kills Jeff who realizes the full extent of the plot and his betrayal, but is too late.
-The film ends with Grace's funeral; she had died under mysterious circumstances (presumably killed by the cult in order to avoid exposure).
+It is now clear that Miranda is in on the plot the whole time and was only there as bait.
+Jeff is the real sacrifice, and Derek is the actual leader of the coven with Miranda as his co-conspirator to trap Jeff and make him voluntarily come to the sacrifice as demanded by the ritual.
+Miranda tells a heart broken Jeff that she knew he would come for her and teasingly kisses the gagged Jeff and slowly pulls away, showing she never loved him and he never had a chance with her.
+Jeff now realizes the full extent of the plot and his betrayal, but it is too late.
+Derek makes a final sarcastic remark that if Derek himself (as a friend) did not look out for Jeff, no one else would, and kills Jeff and takes his heart out.
+The film ends with Grace's funeral; she had died under mysterious circumstances involving an accident (presumably killed by the cult in order to avoid exposure).
+At the funeral, Lieutenant Lee questions Derek about Jeff and Derek tells him that he has no idea and that last he heard, Jeff had gone to Mexico with Miranda.

 The final scene shows Miranda and Derek replaying the same scenario from the beginning of the film on a new victim, Derek's new legal client.